SteveBarnett/Remixing/doing/_posts/2022-12-08-read-widely-and-from-people-you-disagree-with.md

 ---
-title: Read widely and from people you disagree with
+title: Read widely and from people you disagree with.
 tags: human antifragile TMWT
 ---